Sublim1ng/Designing-a-DSI-Social-Network-Database-in-Neo4j/README.md

 timestamp: The time when the reply was published. <br>
 likes: The number of likes the reply received. <br>
 *Rationale:* <br>
-Each user can reply to a specific post as comments, increasing interaction between users.
+Each user can reply to a specific post as comments, increasing interaction between users. <br>
 <br>
 **Event:** <br>
 *properties:* <br>